 Food For Thought Mini-Symposium

 A free industry-focused and led mini symposium looking at food tourism in Cork and storytelling for food businesses - for the people who grow, cook, share and celebrate food.
-MC’d by Kate Ryan, Flavour.ie.
+MC’d by Kate Ryan, Flavour.ie supported by Musgrave.

 - 9.30am: Food and Tourism panel discussion.
 In 2025, Fáilte Ireland launched an all-Ireland campaign to position Ireland as the world’s gourmet capital.
 How can Cork redefine itself as Ireland’s Food Capital and become the world region of gastronomy, showcasing the best of the Cork city and county’s food heritage and culture in a sustainable, authentic way?
 Leading experts, from food tourism strategists and policymakers to brand builders and chefs, share insights and debate how everyone can contribute to Cork’s ambitious culinary vision.

-- 11.00am:Storytelling for food business.
+- 11.00am:Storytelling for food businesses.
 An interactive panel offering practical tips for food and drink businesses, from growers to hospitality providers, on telling their brand story authentically and engagingly.
-Panellists Caroline Hennessy, Chris Tower, and Aishling McCarthy share insights on reaching audiences and tailoring messages for different platforms.
+Panellists Caroline Hennessy (Bibliocook), Chris Tower (Food Story PR), Aishling McCarthy (Bits and Bites) and Kate Dempsey (Kinsale Mead) shar insights on reaching audiences and tailoring messages for different platforms.

 FREE | Food Symposium Bookings.